International Council for Traditions of Music and Dance

 Dear members of the ICTMD Study Group on Applied Ethnomusicology,

-We want to remind you about the CfP for the upcoming joint meeting of the ICTMD Study Group on Applied Ethnomusicology and the ICTMD Sacred and Spiritual Sounds and Practices Study Group at the Istanbul University, 23-27 October 2024.
-The deadline is extended to 15th March 2024.
+The program committee is proud to announce the schedule for the joint meeting of the ICTMD Study Groups on Applied Ethnomusicology and on Sacred and Spiritual Sounds and Practices in Istanbul, Turkey, 23-27 October 2024.

 Symposium 2022-ICTM Joint Study Group Meeting